 If you are interested in learning more about the dolphins, we invite you to attend the dolphin program/training workshop, whether or not you want to participate in a survey.
 Please be advised that some presentation material may not be suitable for children under 12 years of age.

-Out training workshops are held on the coast and in the Atlanta area.
-We devote the first hour to learning about the Bottlenose Dolphin and the second hour to learning about how to serve as part of the crew for our research surveys.
+Out training workshops are held on the coast.
+Currently they are held via ZOOM.
+We devote the first hour to knowledge about the Bottlenose Dolphin and the second hour focuses on the research survey protocol and includes additional dolphin information.

 Check out the Calendar for times and locations of the next Training sessions.

-If you are not interested in participating in surveys but would like to learn more about our estuarine dolphins, you are not obligated to attend the training workshop.
-There is no charge for the orientation or training.
+If you are not interested in participating in surveys but would like to learn more about the Bottlenose estuarine dolphins, you are not obligated to attend the training portion of the workshop.
+There is no charge for the program

 Members do pay their own survey expenses which are tax-deductible; those costs will be explained during the orientation and are also located on the SURVEY pages.
 There are minimal survey fees involved for Team Leaders, Assistants and Photographers.